 Courtney and her husband have been married since 2010 and have three children.
 They are active members in their local church and enjoy adventure and the outdoors.

-Heather Roberts, LMSW graduated with a Masters in Social Work from Virginia Commonwealth University and with a Bachelor of Science in Christian Counseling Skills from Toccoa Falls Christian College.
+Heather Roberts, LICSW graduated with a Masters in Social Work from Virginia Commonwealth University and with a Bachelor of Science in Christian Counseling Skills from Toccoa Falls Christian College.

-With over 18 years of experience, Heather has worked in various agencies including: child protective services in Pittsburgh, PA, an adult community mental health organization in Washington DC, a child/adolescent focused private practice in Virginia, and most recently as a school-based mental health therapist in Huntsville, AL. Heather has volunteered in a variety of church based and community capacities: with the high school student ministry at church facilitating small groups, as a biblical lay counselor at church working with women, in the schools supporting teachers, and currently in her church as a Missional Community Group Leader co-facilitating group meetings and providing member care.
+With over 18 years of experience, Heather has worked in various agencies including: child protective services in Pittsburgh, PA, an adult community mental health organization in Washington DC, a child/adolescent focused private practice in Virginia, and most recently as a school-based mental health therapist in Huntsville, AL. Heather has volunteered in a variety of church based and community capacities: in the public school systems supporting teachers and school programs, with the high school student ministry at church facilitating small groups, as a biblical lay counselor at church working with women, and in her church as a Missional Community Group Leader co-facilitating group meetings and providing member care.
 Heather resides in Madison with her husband and three children.

 Heather’s family history and experience led her to the field of counseling toward the end of high school and she has been pursuing that desire and calling ever since.
 Heather enjoys working with a variety of ages to include children, adolescents, adults and families.
 In addition to Cognitive Behavioral Therapy and Psychodynamic Therapy, Heather has training and experience in Child Centered Play Therapy, and is pursuing her certification as a Registered Play Therapist.
-Heather is also under supervision for and pursuing her LCSW.
 Heather considers it a sacred opportunity when invited to walk alongside those who are hurting, providing clinically sound help alongside of biblical truth, and pointing to the ultimate helper and healer.